top of page

 Donna Maria

-H: Dashed handy finding this guide book onboard eh Byron? - patois - local knowledge - “Seville is pleasant, famous for oranges and" - zounds! - women! - “Spain's maids are no race of Amazons, but formed for all the witching arts of love!"
+H: Dashed handy finding this guide book onboard, eh Byron? - “Seville is pleasant, famous for oranges and" - zounds! - women! - “Spain's maids are no race of Amazons, but formed for all the witching arts of love!"

-B(sighs): Forsooth 'tis of little matter - I promised Mrs. Byron I shall not disgrace the Gordon name by galivanting with Spain's dark-glancing daughters (scratches) - by the God of Scrope Davies! - these regimentals may keep brigands at bay - but I am broiling in my own essence (unbuttons scarlet jacket) - come, we shall bathe in the river 'ere we advance
+B(sighs): Somewhat surprisingly, 'tis of little matter to me, for I promised Mother I'd not sully the Gordon name by galivanting with Spain's dark-glancing daughters (guffaws) - that amiable Alecto fears my marriageability at home will be weakened if I transgress across the waters! (jumps up, scratches back) - by the God of Scrope Davies! - these regimentals may keep brigands at bay, but I am broiling in my own essence (unbuttons scarlet jacket) - come, we shall lave our youthful limbs in that sweet river 'ere we advance

-B: Comfort must not be expected by folks that go a pleasuring!
+B: Hah! - comfort must not be expected by folks that go a-traveling!
 (B dunks H in the river) - we are Englishmen, Hobby - and must represent our race as fragrantly as possible

-H(squeals): You dog! my peruke will take all day to dry!
+H(squeals): You dog! my peruke is soaked - 'twil take all day to wring!!

 C: Gentlemen, welcome to Seville - I trust you met no difficulties obtaining eggs or beds along our most excellent highways?